Mindful Leadership - How mindful leadership succeeds

 How does mindful leadership differ from other leadership styles and what are the advantages?

-Mindful leadership is characterised, among other things, by being completely present in the here and now as a leader, consciously directing one's attention and focusing on what is needed at the moment, what can be the greatest possible contribution.
+Mindful leadership is characterized, among other things, by being completely present in the here and now as a leader, consciously directing one's attention and focusing on what is needed at the moment, what can be the greatest possible contribution.
 It is about consciously perceiving situations, people and challenges and thus opening the space for new and creative solutions.

 A very essential feature of Mindful Leadership is consistent leadership in the sense of the conscious perception process or the simple cascade of action (after Johann Schneider, 2013).